giantswarm/docs/src/content/reference/cluster-definition/_index.md

 - `name`: Friendly name of the cluster.
 If not specified, a name will be generated.
 - `release_version`: Allows to select a specific release version.
 The value must be the semver version number of an active release.
 To get information on all available releases, use the [`gsctl list releases`](/reference/gsctl/list-releases/) command.
 - `master_nodes`: Settings regarding the Kubernetes master nodes.
-  - `high_availability`: The value `true` (default) creates three master nodes, placed in separate availability zones. `false` results in one master node only.
+  - `high_availability`: Where supported, this is `true` by default, which means that the cluster will have three master nodes.
+Supported on AWS since release v{{% first_aws_ha_masters_version %}}.
+Set this to `false` to have only one master node in the cluster (not recommended for production clusters).
 - `nodepools`: Here you can list your node pool definitions as explained below.
 Note that this is not mandatory and you can also add node pools to a cluster after it has been created.
 - `master` (deprecated):
   - `availability_zone`: Name of the availability zone to use for the master node.
 If not set, one will be assigned randomly.

+**Note:** The `master_nodes` and `master` attribute must not be used in the same request/command, otherwise an HTTP error with status code 400 will be triggered.

 #### Node pool definition keys